The mom burnout struggle is real.

 We can either allow mom burnout to be our new normal or we can do something about it.

-I’ve found that doing one thing has saved me from mom burnout.
+I’ve found a cure that has saved me from mom burnout.
 It’s made all the difference for me in my Motherhood and has helped keep me sane, happy & present even when I’m being pulled in a million different directions by a million different things and a million different people.
 Or by 2 small yet very demanding people.
 Same same.

-Doing this has made me more patient with my children, my husband, bills, life, the dog and more when they’re singing the never-ending “Mom, Mama, MAMAAAAA” song on repeat.
+Doing this one thing has made me more patient with my children, my husband, bills, life, the dog and more when they’re singing the never-ending “Mom, Mama, MAMAAAAA” song on repeat.
 Because I really do love that song.
 It’s actually my favorite one.
-But when I’ve been jamming to one song on repeat for a hot minute, at some point I might need to take a beat before blasting it again.
+But when I’ve been jamming to one song on repeat for a hot minute, at some point I might need to take a breath before blasting it again.
 Know what I mean?

 This is the one thing I wish I could tell every Mom—whether she’s a Mom-to-be, a new Mama, or a seasoned Mother—to keep her from feeling that almost inescapable mom burnout.